JujuAdams/RunGML/README.md

 `RunGMLI.runfile(["filepath"])`

-Programs should be stored with a `.txt` extension instead of `.json`.

-Programs stored in `[included files directory]/RunGML/programs/` can be quickly run by name (excluding the extension):
+Programs stored in `[included files directory]/RunGML/programs/` can be quickly run by name (exculding the `.json` extension, it will be added automatically):

 `RunGMLI.runfile(["filename"])`